 With stations, teachers set up activities around their rooms, then have students rotate from station to station, performing each task.
 They are a wonderful way to provide variety and engagement in your classroom.
-There’s only one real downside to stations — they take a LOT of time to set up.
-And because we’re all short on time, we may not use stations as often as we could.
-So today I’m proposing a watered-down version of stations that keeps the movement, interactivity and variety while minimizing the prep work.
 Using Playlists to Differentiate Instruction.
 Listen to my interview with Tracy Enos or read the transcript here.